pytek-io/demos/presentations/reflect.md

 # What problem are we solving?

+We are making business apps development an order of magnitude easier.
+This makes possible

-Except for software companies, software development is a powerful mean to an end that is resource intensive to create and operate subsequently.
+Except for software companies, software development is a powerful mean to an end.
+It is resource intensive to create and operate subsequently.
 Software development process can be trivially described as addressing business needs in a form that can be understood by a machine.
 Development processes have became increasingly more efficient mostly thanks to the Agile movement.
 The technical landscape has also undergone some radical changes over the last decade.
 In particular high level programming languages have became much more widespread allowing for massive productivity boost, although the most significant area of improvement is arguably the web technologies.
 Those have not only dramatically transformed user experience but transformed radically software deployment and operation to give rise to SASS.
 But as dramatic as those transformations have been, those have not fully had much effect on business apps development yet.
 This area did improve over the years but only marginally.
 We believe there is now a potential for significant improvement in this domain.

 # Common business application development solutions